milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 GKE Enterprise: GKE Enterprise includes the following Premium Software components:

 GKE Enterprise core software: GKE Enterprise core software enables you to run containers on Kubernetes and can be deployed on premises in your own data center (Google Distributed Cloud Virtual), as well as in both private and public clouds.
-Service Mesh - Software: Service Mesh - Software is a suite of tools to run a reliable service mesh on GKE Enterprise, to help you monitor, manage and secure traffic between the services deployed on GKE Enterprise.
+Cloud Service Mesh - Software: Cloud Service Mesh - Software is a suite of tools to run a reliable service mesh on GKE Enterprise, to help you monitor, manage and secure traffic between the services deployed on GKE Enterprise.
 Identity Service - Software: Identity Service - Software may be downloaded and installed in supported cluster types and environments to let administrators set up authentication with their preferred Identity providers for one or more GKE Enterprise clusters.
 Connect Software: Connect Software may be downloaded and installed in clusters to enable connectivity between the customer-registered cluster and Google Cloud.
 Cloud Logging and Cloud Monitoring for GKE Enterprise: Cloud Logging and Cloud Monitoring can be deployed in a range of hybrid cloud environments to enable centralized log storage, log analysis, metrics capture, metrics trending, customized alerting, and application debug tracing.